8 The Merger

 Between the deep-sea vent and the psyllid gut, there are stranger partnerships.
 Consider the sea slug Elysia chlorotica, a small, leaf-shaped mollusk that grazes on algae in the tidal marshes and shallow coastal waters of eastern North America.

 The chloroplasts are not inherited.
 They do not reproduce inside the slug.
 Each generation of E. chlorotica must acquire them anew by feeding on algae.
-This is not a permanent merger but a temporary theft – kleptoplasty – that hints at how the permanent acquisition of photosynthesis might have begun, billions of years ago, when an ancient eukaryote engulfed a cyanobacterium and never let go.
+The arrangement is a temporary theft – kleptoplasty – that hints at how the permanent acquisition of photosynthesis might have begun, billions of years ago, when an ancient eukaryote engulfed a cyanobacterium and never let go.

 E. chlorotica is a living thought experiment: what does the early stage of chloroplast acquisition look like?
 Perhaps something like this – a predator that learns to keep its prey’s machinery running, harvesting the products, and gradually becoming dependent on them.